What Is a Minimum Viable Product (MVP)?

 Examples of Successful Minimum Viable Products

-There are a ton of real-life examples of successful MVPs.
-Did you know that all of these companies started as a Minimum Viable Product:
+There are many real-life examples of successful MVPs.
+Here are a few companies that started as a Minimum Viable Product:

 Airbnb